-Then the oracle bowed her head and silently said a prayer for Iesha and for Aldern Foxglove.
-When she finished she looked up and saw her friends waiting, friends as significant as any she had ever known at all her roadside campfires.
+Then the oracle bowed her head and silently said a prayer for Iesha and Aldern.
+When she finished she looked up and saw her friends waiting, friends as significant as any she had ever known at all her roadside camps.
 Her glance fell on Rahab, and Gloriana felt a frisson as Abby’s voice echoed in her memory: He loves you, Glo.

 In happier times the next room would have been described as “cozy.”
-Damp and mold marred the wood and what remained of the curtains on the south-facing window in the chamber.
-Lem was first to enter, proceding cautiously, ever-watchful.
+Damp and mold marred the wood and what remained of the curtains on the south-facing window.
+Lem was first to enter, proceeding cautiously, ever-watchful.
 He stopped at the window and gently pushed the tattered cloth to one side with the blade of his knife.
-In the glass stood his reflection and the reflection of the room behind.
-Though his countenance was blurry in the imperfect glass, it was nevertheless obvious to the gardener that a figure stood immediately behind him.
+In the glass stood his reflection and the reflection of the room, and a figure immediately behind him.
 She was sad and beautiful, long hair as black as pitch and a figure of ample, seductive curves.
 A chill plummeted to the bottom of his being, an icy spear that transfixed his body.
 It took the mightiest effort to turn around; the motion seemed to take hours, like maneuvering through the sticky deliquescence of dreams.

 “Something strange,” Lem said quietly, almost as afterthought.

-Then Gloriana was channeling golden light, swift and smooth, filling the small room with honey-warm glow that—for a moment—chased away all damp, all gloom.
-Then her emanation faded and the chamber returned to its decayed reality.
+Then Gloriana was channeling golden light, swift and smooth, filling the small room with honey-warm glow that, for a moment, chased away all damp, all gloom.
+When her emanation faded the chamber returned to its decayed reality.
 Nothing else happened.
 They made a brief search, but there was little to find.
 Lem recounted what he had seen.
 By now it seemed little surprise, though no less fraught with fear, and they all nodded understanding as the gardener described the woman he had witnessed.

-“This woman we keep seeing,” remarked Rahab pensively, “my sense is that she is not malevolent, however taxing her dancing may be.”
+“This woman we keep seeing,” remarked Rahab, “my sense is that she is not malevolent, however taxing her dancing may be.”